ucsb-cs148-f21/project-t09-studygroup/contributions/CONTRIBS.md

 I also prototyped google sign in, did classroom drop down, user profile, sign out, quit class, view classmates sidebar.
 I did lots of these with the help of Joshua.

+# Joshua Avery
+In addition to doing coding I also did the deployment of the MVP, wrote the final deployment instructions, and deployed the final prooduct.
+I also know a lot about these technologies and so helped people when they were stuck coding, or explained to them the basic steps of how they would want to go about coding certain things.